ci010/electron-vue-next/README.md

 - [vue-devtool](https://github.com/vuejs/vue-devtools) support
   - Run npm run postinstall to install extensions
   - Support vue-router-next and vuex 4 with new UI

+## Known Limitations

+- When you adding a native dependencies, like `lzma-native`, which need to recompile with electron, you need to add it name to `external` array in pacakge.json.
+Otherwise, the build will fail....
+See the [section](#native-dependencies) for detail explaination.
+- When you adding the dependecies with pre-compiled binary, like `7zip-bin`, you also need to put it into `external` array in pacakge.json.
+See the [section](#dependencies-contains-compiled-binary) for detail explaination.
+- When you using a dependency using `__dirname` to locate something (most likely the precompiled file) in main process, you need to put them into external array.

 ## Getting Started